Media Kit

 Jump to:

-Long bio | Praise | Themes and ideas of his upcoming novel | Upcoming publicity campaign | Contacts | Socials | Images |
+Long bio | Praise | Upcoming publicity campaign | Contacts | Socials | Images |

-30-word Bio
+35-word Bio

-60-word bio
+67-word bio

 Long Bio | to top navigation

-Nathan Tavares is a speculative fiction writer who lives in Boston, Massachusetts.
+Nathan Tavares is a fiction writer who lives in Boston, Massachusetts.
 He was born and grew up in the Portuguese-American community surrounding Fall River Massachusetts, where his family immigrated from their native Portugal.

 Nathan developed a love of storytelling and the fantastical from a young age, thanks in a large part to superhero TV shows and mythology.
 He told his school teachers at age seven that he wanted to be a writer, and followed that career path (sometimes frustratingly single-mindedly) for his whole life.
 He dove into the arts in high school and studied English in college.
 He graduated, worked as a server for a while, and worked a teaching position at a medical software company outside of Boston for a few years.
 He received his MFA in creative writing from Lesley University, published short fiction as he worked as a freelance writer, then pursued a career as a magazine writer and editor (which at the time was a more stable career path than it is today).